 Variety of resources available around online safety for different age groups.View more info

-Free sample lesson plans with accompanying interactive whiteboard activities on: 1.
-Parts of the body, 2.
-Photos of myself online, and 3.
-Social networkingDownload resources
+Free sample lesson plans on, Parts of the body, Photos of myself online and Social networkingDownload resources

 Checklist from Office of the Children's Commissioner.
 Would farm part of staff training.Downlaod

 Barnardo's leaflet on spotting the signs of CSE.
 Would form part of staff training in addition to checklist above.Download